huggingface/blog/audio-datasets.md

 <img src="assets/116_audio_datasets/hub_asr_datasets.jpg" alt="Trulli" style="width:100%">
 </figure>

-At the time of writing, there are 77 speech recognition dataset and 28 audio classification datasets on the Hub, with these numbers ever-growing.
+At the time of writing, there are 77 speech recognition datasets and 28 audio classification datasets on the Hub, with these numbers ever-growing.
 You can select any one of these datasets to suit your needs.
-Let's check out the first result, `common_voice`.
-Clicking on `common_voice` brings up the dataset card:
+Let's check out the first speech recognition result, `common_voice`.
+Clicking on [`common_voice`](https://huggingface.co/datasets/common_voice) brings up the dataset card:

 <figure>
 <img src="assets/116_audio_datasets/common_voice.jpg" alt="Trulli" style="width:100%">
 </figure>

-Here, we can find out additional information about the dataset, see what models are trained on the dataset and, most excitingly, get to listen to actual audio samples!
+Here, we can find additional information about the dataset, see what models are trained on the dataset and, most excitingly, listen to actual audio samples.
 The Dataset Preview is loaded up in the middle of the dataset card.
 It shows us the first 100 samples for each subset and split.
 What's more, it's loaded up the audio samples ready for us to listen to in real-time.
 If we hit the play button on the first sample, we can listen to the audio and see the corresponding text.

 The Dataset Preview is a brilliant way of experiencing audio datasets before committing to using them.
 You can scroll through the samples for the different subsets and splits to get a better feel for the